Muthung/Javascript/30 Days of Javascript/README.md

 ### Closures

  1. Create Hello World Function.
+ 2. Counter.
+ 3. To Be Or Not To Be.
+ 4. Counter II.